s-manguy/projects/front-end-libraries/fcc-01-randomquote-version-02-bootstrap-jquery/README.md

+# The freeCodeCampProject : Build a Random Quote Machine
-This project is the first of five project to obtain the Front-end Libraries Certification.
+This project is the first of five project to obtain the [**Front-end Libraries Certification**](https://www.freecodecamp.org/certification/fcc3ab085a4-3e2d-4160-a445-50914111cc0d/front-end-libraries).

 Have a look at the [codepen](https://codepen.io/s-manguy/full/rNjqXWB) realised in ***HTML, Bootstrap and jQuery*** on 2021/04/21.

-# The freeCodeCampProject : Build a Random Quote Machine
+## instructions
 **Objective:** Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/qRZeGZ.

 **Fulfill the below user stories and get all of the tests to pass.
 Give it your own personal style.**